Little bee-eater

-The little bee-eater (Merops pusillus) is a near passerine bird species in the bee-eater family, Meropidae.
+The little bee-eater (Merops pusillus) is a bird species in the bee-eater family, Meropidae.
 They are found in Sub-Saharan Africa.
 They should not be confused with the little green bee-eater (Merops orientalis).
 Migration is limited to seasonal movements depending on rainfall patterns.

+Description

-Members of this species, like other bee-eaters, are rich and brightly-coloured slender birds.
+Members of this species, like other bee-eaters, are rich and brightly coloured slender birds.
 They have green upper parts, yellow throats, black gorgets, and rich brown upper breasts fading to buffish ochre on the belly.
 Their wings are green and brown.
 Their beaks and legs are black.
 They reach a length of 15–17 cm, which makes them the smallest African bee-eater.
 Sexes are alike.
 Often silent, their call is a soft "seep".